tvtrung206/ProDataGrid/docfx/articles/diagnostics-and-tooling.md

 ## Recycling Diagnostics

 `TrimRecycledContainers`, `KeepRecycledContainersInVisualTree`, and `RecycledContainerHidingMode` let you tune the recycling pool.
 The sample app includes a diagnostics page to visualize these settings.

+## Metrics and Activities

+See `metrics-and-activities.md` for OpenTelemetry-friendly diagnostics and instrumentation details.